vplesko/OrbLang/doc/examples/02_Fibonacci/README.md

     };
 ```

-If not, calculate the number by starting with the 0th and 1st Fibonacci numbers, and iteratively move through the sequence.
+If not, calculate the number by starting with the 0th and 1st Fibonacci numbers, and iteratively moving through the sequence.

 ```
     sym (a:(u32 3));